Narayan Sarovar Sanctuary: Habitat conservation

+The sanctuary is also home to a species of hare, as well as desert foxes.
+The Indian peafowl, the national bird of India, is commonly sighted here.
+Nine species of reptiles have been recorded in the sanctuary, some of which are venomous and others non-venomous.

 Interpretation centre

 An interpretation centre at Loriya next to the sanctuary was established in 2006 with the objective of providing important information to the public about the sanctuary.
 Even 30–35 hutments were constructed as part of the centre.
 It was inaugurated with a lot of fanfare when the 'Kutch Utsav' was organized here.
 Unfortunately, the centre has remained neglected without any staff to man it (funds constraint is mooted as one of the reasons).
 The forest officials say that the centre would function once funds are allocated.